hnaji-el/notes/react_notes_2.md

     -> Click/Tap the submit button.
        - Click using `pointing devices` like: Mouse, Touchpad, etc.
        - Tap using `touch-sensitive screens` like: smartphones, tablets, etc.
     -> Press the 'Enter' key whenever the input or submit button is focused.
+       Press the 'Spacebar' key when the submit button is focused.
        - Press using the keyboard (input device).

   - The built-in HTML form inputs are classified into two main classes: